Hidden Gems in Asia: Tour of Nepal, Bhutan, Tibet, and Myanmar

 Nagarkot – the place I will visit again

 Day three started the Khokana- Taudaha flat hike proved to be the best of our visit to Nepal.
 In the villages and settlements we passed today, we found the purest of hearts and smiles welcomed us here.
 The hike was perfect for us as we witnessed many things in our short and easy walk.
 Then, we drove to the hilltop village of Nagarkot.
-We reached there, check in hotel and straight to the view tower at the top for sunset view.
+After reaching there, we check in hotel and straight to the view tower at the top for sunset view.
 The endless sceneries of the hills, vast fields, and the snow-capped mountains are still intact in our memories and photographs.
-As told by Rajan(our guide) we had a long and every part of it was worth our time.
+As told by Rajan(our guide), we had a long and every part of it was worth our time.

 The Tibet flight: the haste to Lhasa

 After the visit to the Palace plaza of Kathmandu, we planned to fly to Tibet.
 Due to the limited time, our visas to Tibet were delayed.
 We weren’t sure even a couple of hours before that our flight visas would arrive in time.
 I will give all the deserved credit to the staff of Asia experiences who went to the embassy and made that all happen as a miracle.
 Alas, we were relieved and knew that choosing Asia experiences was the right decision again.
 It was indeed one experience of adrenaline rush and nervousness.

 The tip of choosing the left side of the plane by Mr. Umesh was a boon as we flew over the Himalayas to Tibet.